 As with any lump of moving parts hurtling through the air, like an airplane or a robot fired from a catapult, cars will have issues.
-Usually these issues aren’t a big deal: the occasional paint chip or dulled clear coat, dirty hood, scratched bumper, even the blood of your enemies can be washed away with moderate ease.
+Usually these issues aren’t a big deal: the occasional paint chip or dulled clear coat, dirty hood, scratched bumper.
 Most of the time they go largely unnoticed.
 There are a few problems though that, despite their universality, inexplicably give off an unwarranted expression of your entire lifestyle.
 Namely that you don’t have one.
 You live under a bridge in a fridge-box house where all the different rooms are stuck together with boogers.
 It is not specifically known by science* what separates these issues from others, but the bottom line is that these 5 problems are definitely the least that make you look the worst.
 Such as…

 5) Crooked Plate